rohanmahy/mimi-pseudonyms/draft-mahy-mimi-pseudonyms.md

 --- abstract

-TODO Abstract
+The MIMI protocol has a baseline level of metadata privacy, which can be made more private through the optional use of per-room pseudonyms.
+This document describes three of many possible flows that use pseudonyms for enhanced privacy.
+It also discusses some ways that spam and abuse prevention mechanisms can work in conjunction with pseudonyms.

 --- middle

 # Introduction

+The More Instant Messaging Interoperability (MIMI) protocol
+{{!I-D.ietf-mimi-protocol}} defines a baseline mechanism of metadata privacy with the following properties.
+Each local provider can know which of its users are a participant in any given room, and the domain of the hub.
+The hub provider knows the list of participants for each room that it manages.
+Local/follower providers do not learn the identity (or even the domain of) participants from other providers as those users send handshakes and application messages, unless the provider happens to also be the hub for the room.

-There are several possible ways of using pseudonyms that are compatible with the MIMI protocol.
-This document includes three specific flows.
+There is also consensus that user can join rooms using a unique pseudonym per room.
+The MIMI endpoints provided by the hub operate equally well on pseudonyms as on "real" identities.
+However, there are operational implications related to authorization, consent, KeyPackage availability, credentials, spam/abuse mitigation, and disclosure of the user's "real" identity.
+As a result there are several possible ways of using pseudonyms that are compatible with MIMI.
+This document describes three specific flows.
 Other flows and other metadata privacy mechanisms are possible, some of which also use pseudonyms.

-The flows described here include the a connection flow, an out-of-band join link flow, and a knock flow.
+The flows described here include a connection-oriented flow, an out-of-band join link flow, and a knock flow.
 A very high level summary of each flow follows.

 Connection flow: